• Skip to primary navigation

 The phyllo pastry layers are soaked in the syrup, resulting in a moist texture.

-On the other hand, baklava is less sweet and typically topped with a lighter syrup.
+On the other hand, baklava is less sweet and typically topped with a lighter syrup - for a breakdown of sweeteners, see agave vs simple syrup comparison.

 This allows the nutty flavors to come through without dominating the taste.